Norway Savings Bank Data Breach

 - Does This Cost Anything?

-Attorneys working with ClassAction.org are looking into whether a class action lawsuit can be filed in light of the Norway Savings Bank data breach.
+Attorneys working with ClassAction.org are gathering consumers to sign up for legal action in light of the Norway Savings Bank data breach.

 Norway Savings Bank Security Incident: What Happened?

-Norway Savings Bank, a mutual banking and financial services company based in Norway, Maine, has announced a data breach involving third-party vendor Marquis.
+Norway Savings Bank, a mutual banking and financial services company based in Norway, Maine, has announced a data breach involving third-party vendor Marquis Software Solutions.
 On August 14, 2025, unauthorized access occurred at Marquis' data environment; Norway Savings Bank's own systems were unaffected.
 The bank was kept informed by the vendor throughout the incident and worked with cybersecurity experts to identify any compromised customer information.

 According to a report submitted to the Maine Attorney General's Office, the Norway Savings Bank data breach impacted 51,000 individuals.